Otavie/alx-low_level_programming/README.md

 ### 0x02.
 C - FUNCTIONS, NESTED LOOPS
-#### FUNCTIONS, FOR LOOP, WHILE LOOPS
+#### FUNCTIONS, FOR LOOPS, WHILE LOOPS, IF AND IF/ELSE STATEMENTS
-This is a task about writing functions and nested loops in C. At the end of the task, learners will be able to:
+This directory contains tasks about writing functions and nested loops in C. At the end of the tasks in this directory, learners will be able to:
 - understand what nested loops are
 - use nested loops
 - differentiate between a declaration and a definition of a function